kiraci/socail-network-analysis/README.md

     It calculates and displays the diameter of each connected component within the friendship network.
 The diameter of a connected component is the longest of the shortest paths between any pair of vertices within this connected component.
 See the output example below for the format.

-Details about the program can be found in the pdf file
+Details about the program can be found in the pdf file.

+###### This is an project-homework of Bilkent University CS202 class.